Treatments for seasonal affective disorder (SAD) include:

 Choose a light box that is medically approved for the treatment of SAD.

 Does light therapy work?

-There's mixed evidence about the overall effectiveness.
+There is mixed evidence about the overall effectiveness of light therapy.
 Some studies have found it to be effective, particularly if used first thing in the morning.

-It's thought that light therapy is best for producing short-term results.
-This means it may help relieve your symptoms when they occur.
-But you might still be affected by SAD next winter.
+Light therapy may only give short-term results.
+This means it may help relieve your symptoms when you have them, but you might still be affected by SAD next winter.